hsuanchih/SwiftyLeetCode/solutions/0912-Sort an Array.md

             return
         }

+        // 1.
+Randomly choose an element as the pivot in sub-array nums[start ... end]
+        // 2.
+Move all elements with value less than the pivot to its left
+        //   (all elements with value greater will naturally end up on its right)
-        // Find the index of the pivot in this sub-array, run quick sort on the sub-arrays
+        // 3.
+Identify the correct position of the pivot in sub-array nums[start ... end] let pivot = partition(&nums, start, end)

-        // left & right of the pivot
+        // Run quick sort on the (unsorted) sub-arrays to the left & right of the pivot. quickSort(&nums, start, pivot - 1)
-        let pivot = partition(&nums, start, end)
-        quickSort(&nums, start, pivot-1)
-        quickSort(&nums, pivot+1, end)
+        quickSort(&nums, pivot + 1, end)
     }

     // Pick a random element (nums[end]) as the pivot, and return the index the pivot in the sub-array func partition(_ nums: inout [Int], _ start: Int, _ end: Int) -> Int {

-        // Elements with value less than pivot are placed to the left of i var i = start
+        // Elements with value less than pivot are placed to the left of i (the divider) var i = start

+        // Randomly pick a pivot in sub-array nums[start ... end], here we pick nums[end].
-        // Iterate through the array using j, if element is less than pivot
+        // Iterate through the array using j (the iterator), if element is less than pivot
-        // swap elements at i & j, then advance i for j in start...end {
+        // swap elements at i & j, then advance i for j in start ... end {
             if nums[j] <= nums[end] {
                 if i != j {
                     nums.swapAt(i, j)